 (6) New wells authorized under this General Permit are subject to the applicable spacing and construction requirements described in Rules 4.2 and 4.3, respectively.

 (7) A well authorized under this General Permit, whether an Existing or New Well, is not required to meter its production or to routinely report its amount of groundwater used, but the estimated amount of average annual groundwater withdrawal specified in and authorized by its General Permit shall be established using District guidelines for reasonable and non-speculative use, and the expected annual use shall be further distributed by month.
+The NDU permitholder may, at its discretion, voluntarily meter its wells to assist in gauging and communicating the effectiveness of water conservation practices and drought management under its UDCP (Rule 5.2(C)).

 (8) Groundwater produced under this General Permit may not be exported outside the District’s jurisdictional boundaries.
 If any part of the permitted production is intended to be exported, the well must be permitted under an Operating Permit.